Rongmiq/Efficient-method-to-fool-and-improve-object-tracking-with-adversarial-perturbations/README.md

 ## Cross-Correlation Attack: Adversarial Attack for Visual Object Tracking
 ## Abstract

-This code are main based on CSA(https://github.com/MasterBin-IIAU/CSA/), Pysot(https://github.com/STVIR/pysot), and Pytracking(https://github.com/visionml/pytracking).
+This code are main based on CSA (https://github.com/MasterBin-IIAU/CSA/), Pysot (https://github.com/STVIR/pysot), and Pytracking (https://github.com/visionml/pytracking).
+More support can be found there.

 ## Installation
 #### Clone the repository